 Juniper bonsai care

-Juniper Bonsai are characterized by a great hardiness and longevity.
-This bonsai tree species well suited for dead wood designs and look very nice with their fine needle pads.
-Juniper bonsai grow slowly.
-As a result, the maintenance effort is low.
+Juniper grow slowly.
+As a result, the effort of care for Juniper bonsai is low.
+Juniper bonsai are characterized by a great hardiness and longevity.
+This species is well suited for dead wood designs and look very nice with their fine needle pads.

-Especially the Chinese juniper varieties Shimpaku and Itoigawa are often cared for as a bonsai tree and are often offered in the bonsai trade.
+Especially the Chinese juniper varieties Shimpaku and Itoigawa are often cared for as a bonsai and are often offered in the bonsai trade.